Rochester, Minnesota: Arts and culture

 A number of Rochester buildings are on the National Register of Historic Places, including the historic Chateau Theatre, which the city purchased in 2015 for preservation, and Avalon Music, formerly a hotel important in the local civil rights movement.
 In 2019, after renovations and a public RFP, the Chateau Theatre has re-opened as an exhibition venue.

 Founded in 1946, the Rochester Art Center is located downtown, just south of the Mayo Civic Center.
 In 2017, the Rochester Art Center's financial troubles brought a renewed focus on the need for both formal and informal arts spaces in the city.

 In the summer from June to the end of August, every Thursday the city puts on Thursdays Downtown where local restaurants and artists can set up booths all along First Avenue downtown Rochester.
 There are two stages where bands perform and provide entertainment.
 There are also a number of street musicians sitting on walls or standing on the sidewalks.

 The oldest cultural arts institution in the community, Rochester Symphony Orchestra & Chorale was founded in 1919 as a professional performing arts organization called the Rochester Orchestra.
 Its earliest ensemble, the Lawler-Dodge Orchestra, was founded in 1912 as a volunteer orchestra, driven by Daisy Plummer, wife of Mayo Clinic physician, Dr. Henry Plummer, and directed by Harold Cooke.
 In the early years, the Orchestra appeared in the former Chateau Theatre where they performed background music for silent movies.

+Carpet Booth Studios, a music and audio recording and production studio, opened in 2017 and has found success with both independent and label artists from the Minnesota music scene and beyond.
+Gold and platinum records with artists like Yung Gravy and Lil Wayne, character dialogue for The Simpsons, and award-winning and charting albums like "Music is Medicine" with Dr. Elvis Francois have all been recorded in Rochester at Carpet Booth Studios with owner Zach Zurn.

 Pop's Art Theater, an independent movie theater, opened in 2023, following the closure of Grey Duck Theater in the same space.

 Rochester also houses the Rochester Public Library near the Civic Center.
 It is one of the largest libraries in the area and has been awarded the National Medal for Museum and Library Service in 2018.